elvindesouza/hardening/README.md

 Remove google chrome, install librewolf.
 Install uBlock Origin [Hard Mode, Do You Dare?](https://github.com/gorhill/uBlock/wiki/Blocking-mode:-hard-mode)

 Start off with a user.js from [Arkenfox](https://github.com/arkenfox/user.js/) or [this one if you like to live dangerously](https://github.com/pyllyukko/user.js/)

+familiarize yourself with the package manager of your distribution

 ## Logging